Before the Bell: What every Canadian investor needs to know today

 U.S. stock futures signalled a higher open Tuesday regaining ground lost during the previous session as the flood of earnings continues.
 On Bay Street, futures were in positive territory as oil prices advanced and investors awaited the federal government's fiscal update later in the session.

 Overseas, markets were drifting with analysts citing low volatility as the common theme.
 On Wall Street, key indexes all finished lower on Monday's session but analysts chalked that up mostly to profit taking after a series of record closes.
+Dow futures were up by triple digits heading into the North American open on a string of stronger-than-expected results.

 "While there is always the potential for market pullbacks or even corrections, I don't think we can read too much into Monday's declines, especially given the long and gradual rally that preceded it and the size of the losses registered," OANDA senior market analyst Craig Erlam said.
 "I think what we saw Monday was simply some profit taking and now we'll see just how bullish investors are at the moment by how quickly and aggressively the dips are seized on.
 Index futures suggest we won't have to wait very long at all."